BlackboxBench: A Comprehensive Benchmark of Black-box Adversarial Attacks: Additional Evaluation and Analysis

 \subsection{Effect of Defense}

 In our previous experimental analyses, we focused on clean models.
-Now, we shift our focus to attacks on victims involved of defense mechanisms.
-Here we consider defenses mentioned in Sec. \ref{sec:implemented algorithm}.
-In the context of query-based attacks, we aim to investigate the evasion capabilities of different attack methods against training-time-based defense and inference-time-based defense and explore the advantages and disadvantages of these two types of defenses.
-As for transfer-based attacks, in Sec. \ref{sec: effect of model architecture} we have observed the strong intra-family transferability and heterogeneous cross-family transferability among clean models, we further expand on the previous analyses and now examine the transferability between normally trained models and adversarially trained models, \textit{i.e.}, intra/cross-training-strategy transferability.
+Now, we shift our focus to attacks on target models involved of defense mechanisms.
+Here we consider defenses mentioned in \textbf{Supplementary} \ref{sec: Categorization of implemented defenses}.
+In the context of query-based attacks, we aim to investigate \textit{the evasion capabilities of different attack methods against training-time defense and inference-time defense.} We also conduct an in-depth discussion on the \textit{advantages and disadvantages of these two types of defenses}.
+In decision-based black-box attacks, random search methods like \textbf{SFA \cite{chen2020boosting} and Rays\cite{chen2020rays} perform the best}, achieving ASRs over 70\%, while traditional methods such as OPT \cite{cheng2018query} and Sign-OPT \cite{cheng2019sign} struggle under defenses.
+In score-based attacks, combination-based methods like \textbf{MCG \cite{yin2023generalizable} stand out with the highest ASR and fewest queries}, maintaining strong performance even when defenses are applied.
+Besides, we can also observe that training-time defense methods (e.g., adversarially trained models) effectively suppress the attack success rates of various methods, while inference-time defense methods primarily focus on increasing the number of queries required for each attack.
+As for transfer-based attacks, in Sec. \ref{sec: Intra/Cross-family transferability}, we have observed the strong intra-family transferability and heterogeneous cross-family transferability among clean models, we further expand on the previous analyses and now examine \textit{the transferability between normally trained models and adversarially trained models}, \textit{i.e.}, intra/cross-training-strategy transferability. \textbf{It is observed that stronger transferability occurs within models that share the same training strategies, rather than between different strategies.} This is attributed to the different spatial frequency features used by the models for predictions.